RobinBoswellUK/Android-HelloWorld-Project-From-Commandline/README.md

 ###Files
-    helloscript - a script file for running the create project instructions fingerprint.log - fingerprints of the files in the project edition UpdateFiles - a folder containing the files to be updated after the _create project_
+- helloscript - a script file for running the create project instructions
+- fingerprint.log - fingerprints of the files in the -project edition
+- UpdateFiles - a folder containing the files to be updated after the _create project_